“This weather na for Netflix & collect”: Frederick flirts with Uju, she responds

 - Nollywood actor Frederick Leonard has shared a funny clip of him and his colleague Uju Okoli at a movie location

-- Frederick, who was seen gushing about his looks and how God made him, in another clip, was seen flirting with Uju, who responded
+- Frederick was seen gushing about his looks and how God made him; in another clip, he flirted with Uju, who responded

-- The funny video of the two moviemakers has left many of their fans talking, as many couldn’t help but laugh over it
+- The funny video of the two moviemakers has left many of their fans talking, as some couldn’t help but laugh over it

 Popular Nigerian actor Frederick Leonard, also known as ‘Filmlord’, left many of his fans and followers talking after sharing a video of him and a female colleague, Uju Okoli, at a movie location.

-In a clip, Frederick was seen gushing about his handsome look, which caught Uju’s attention, who reacted.
+In a clip, Frederick was seen gushing about his handsome look, and this caught Uju’s attention, who reacted.

 Uju, in her response, was heard saying: